Community Spotlight

 HeartPLACE HOSPITAL

 Heart Place Hospital, an NZ-registered charity, is shaping the future of healthcare through an integrative, heart-centered approach inspired by Dr. Rose Pere's Te Wheke model of family health.
-With a board of trustees that includes Dr. Pere's relatives, Rob Mokaraka and Dr. Kamaia Pere, and Dame Susan Devoy as ambassador, the organization is committed to uplifting caregivers by creating vast networks of love and compassion.
+With a board of trustees that includes Dr. Pere's relatives, Rob Mokaraka and Dr. Kamaia Pere, alongside ambassador Dame Susan Devoy, the organization is committed to uplifting caregivers by creating vast networks of love and compassion.

 Through satellite clinics, workshops, private sessions, and innovative accommodation services, Heart Place Hospital meets the diverse needs of its visitors, supporting whole health—mind, body, and spirit.
 This care extends far beyond individual experiences, creating a ripple effect that contributes to a thriving society, empowering caregivers and the wider community.

 The hospital’s podcast series highlights caregivers' transformative journeys from pain to purpose.
-By healing boundary wounds, advocating for themselves and others, and crafting lives that suit them best, these stories inspire and inform.
+By healing boundary wounds, advocating for themselves and others, and crafting lives that suit them best, these stories serve as a source of inspiration and information.

-The hospital is led by founder and CEO Jacqui O'Connor, a Registered Nurse with 30 years of experience in integrative health.
-She is also one of New Zealand's two Whole Health Practitioners, connected to a global network.
-Under Jacqui's leadership, Heart Place Hospital is revolutionising care by nurturing caregivers and communities alike.
+Led by founder and CEO Jacqui O'Connor, a Registered Nurse with three decades of experience in integrative health, Heart Place Hospital is at the forefront of healthcare innovation.
+As one of New Zealand's two Whole Health Practitioners connected to a global network, Jacqui guides the organisation in revolutionising care by nurturing both caregivers and the communities they serve.